Ascent of Mount Jefferson on 2015-06-14

 Ascent Trip ReportJefferson is not a peak to scoff at.
 While it isn't notably tall, remote, or technically challenging under ideal conditions, one may find it rarely under "ideal conditions".
 Having failed a late season attempt the year prior, we attempted a seemingly benign early season ascent which I was significantly mentally under-prepared for.
 By attempting an early season ascent we were hoping to have easier glacial travel and more snow cover leading up to the Red Saddle.
 Unfortunately, we encountered more snow and ice than we had wished for which subsequently turned this climb into both a mental and physical beast.

 We got a pretty late start from the Whitewater Trailhead at about 7:30pm Friday evening.
-We hiked up the trail about 4 miles to the first river crossing and pitched camp in a relatively flat area around 9:30pm.
+We hiked up the trail about 4 miles to the first river crossing and pitched camp in a relatively flat area just outside of greater Jefferson Park around 9:30pm.
 We got up around 8:30am the next morning and headed for Jefferson Park, which is the typical camping spot on this peak.
 However, on our previous attempt, we had seen some potential camping spots about 1,000 vertical feet above Jefferson Park right at the base of the Whitewater Glacier.
 The extra elevation gain with a full pack is highly annoying, but in our estimation, completely worth it as it puts you closer to the summit for summit day.

 From Jefferson Park, there is slew of routes to the Whitewater Glacier, and its not obvious which to take.
 On our previous ascent we took the farthest left snow chute, which proved to a big mistake.
 It was steep and, if not fully snow covered, is a super sketchy loose scree/boulder field with no real run-out if you fall.
 Regardless of the conditions, I highly recommend everyone avoids this route.
 This time, we headed up a boulder field about 1/10th of a mile to the right of our previous line.
 While this was far superior, it is 3rd class scrambling with some rock fall hazard from climbers above.
 On our descent, we found an unofficial climbers trail beat up a forested ridge about another 1/10th of a mile to the west which appears to be the main climbers route.
 We also discovered a flat camping pad right below the "trail".